19hours/sg-statutes/Acts/Companies Act.md

 ### Convening of extraordinary general meeting on requisition

-176\.—(1) The directors of a company, notwithstanding anything in its articles, shall, on the requisition of members holding at the date of the deposit of the requisition not less than 10% of such of the paid-up capital as at the date of the deposit carries the right of voting at general meetings or, in the case of a company not having a share capital, of members representing not less than 10% of the total voting rights of all members having at that date a right to vote at general meetings, immediately proceed duly to convene an extraordinary general meeting of the company to be held as soon as practicable but in any case not later than 2 months after the receipt by the company of the requisition.
+176\.—(1) The directors of a company, notwithstanding anything in its constitution, shall, on the requisition of members holding at the date of the deposit of the requisition not less than 10% of the total number of paid-up shares as at the date of the deposit carries the right of voting at general meetings or, in the case of a company not having a share capital, of members representing not less than 10% of the total voting rights of all members having at that date a right to vote at general meetings, immediately proceed duly to convene an extraordinary general meeting of the company to be held as soon as practicable but in any case not later than 2 months after the receipt by the company of the requisition.

+[Act 36 of 2014 wef 01/07/2015]

-(1A) For the purposes of subsection (1), any of the company’s paid-up capital held as treasury shares shall be disregarded.
+(1A) For the purposes of subsection (1), any of the company’s paid-up shares held as treasury shares shall be disregarded.

 [21/2005]

+[Act 36 of 2014 wef 01/07/2015]

 (2) The requisition shall state the objects of the meeting and shall be signed by the requisitionists and deposited at the registered office of the company, and may consist of several documents in like form each signed by one or more requisitionists.